ldtteam/MinecoloniesWiki/workers/builder.md

 </table>
 </center>

-<p style="text-align: center;"><span style="color: #0000ff; font-size: 18pt; font-family: times new roman,times;"><strong><span style="text-decoration: underline;">You now officially have a &ldquo;Builder!&rdquo; CONGRATULATIONS!</span></strong></span></p>
+You now officially have a &ldquo;Builder!&rdquo; CONGRATULATIONS!

-<p style="text-align: justify;"><span style="font-size: 16pt; font-family: times new roman,times;">&nbsp;&nbsp;&nbsp;&nbsp;Now you will have to issue the builder the “Build” assignment so he/she can build his own Hut first.
+Now you will have to issue the builder the “Build” assignment so he/she can build his own Hut first.
 Without the builder’s hut being built, the builder cannot build any other buildings.
 The builder will be asking for the materials he/she needs.
-Make sure to check the “chat” regularly to see what materials the builder is requesting for any build/upgrade.</span></p>
+Make sure to check the “chat” regularly to see what materials the builder is requesting for any build/upgrade.

-<p style="text-align: justify;"><span style="font-size: 16pt; font-family: times new roman,times;"><strong>Hint:</strong> If you see the builder has not finished a work order and you don’t see the builder asking for any materials, go to the builder’s hut and “recall” the builder and wait a bit to see what he/she needs. you can also go to page 2 of the hut's block GUI and see there any materials that are required and he might be missing, they will be in red.</span></p>
+**Hint:** If you see the builder has not finished a work order and you don’t see the builder asking for any materials, go to the builder’s hut and “recall” the builder and wait a bit to see what he/she needs. you can also go to page 2 of the hut's block GUI and see there any materials that are required and he might be missing, they will be in red.

-<p style="text-align: justify;"><span style="font-size: 16pt; font-family: times new roman,times;">&nbsp;&nbsp;&nbsp;&nbsp;Now you can access the Builder’s Hut block (right click on it) and you will see a GUI with different options:</span></p>
+Now you can access the Builder’s Hut block (right click on it) and you will see a GUI with different options:

 <table style="width: 100%;">
   <tbody>